 Though many parts of the ClearFoundation infrastructure are protected by usernames and passwords, SSH keys are used for security sensitive areas.
-In particular, all software maintainers, contributors and developers require key-based access for the following systems:
+Your own systems can be set up to favor a key-based paradigm.
+In particular, all software maintainers, ClearGLASS users, tightened ClearOS systems, contributors and developers require key-based access for the following systems:

 If using SSH keys is new to you, then this document will guide you through the process of creating and managing SSH keys.
 If you are familiar with SSH keys but need to know how to manage multiple keys, you too will find this document to be helpful.